+In this travel blog I will give you tips, inspirations and information on Maya Tikal, Guatemala.
 The Tikal National Park in the province of El Petén was declared World Cultural and Natural Heritage by the UNESCO in 1979.
 The park covers an area of 576km² and is the most important natural reserve of Guatemala.
 The jungle of Tikal is home to a great variety of flora and fauna and the remains of the Maya civilization.
 The earliest evidence of occupation of the site dates back to the years 700B.C. and the latest approximately 900 years A.C.
 In this period they constructed a high cultural, architectural, urban, mathematic, artistic, agricultural and commercial city.
-These unique and massive historical temples attract a lot of international and local tourists to Guatemala.
+These unique and massive historical temples attract a lot of international and local travelers to Guatemala.

 The site of Tikal has hundreds of temples, pyramids and stelae; which you can’t see all in one day.
 To get a good impression and see the major highlights of this tremendous Tikal you have to start early in the morning.
 The Maya history is so complex and broad; I will not elaborate on that in this blog.
 The museum in Mexico City gives an great overview too.